tembo-io/pg_auto_dw/docs/vision_plus_script/readme.md

     style Done stroke-width:4px
 ```

+## Demo: Act 2 - “Auto Data Governance”
-**Script 2:** Sometimes it’s best to get a little push-back when creating a data warehouse, which supports appropriate data governance.
+Sometimes it’s best to get a little push-back when creating a data warehouse, which supports appropriate data governance.
 In this instance a table was not ready to deploy to the data warehouse as a table column may need to be considered as sensitive.
 In this sample script, Auto DW’s engine, considered knew the attribute is useful for analysis but also may need to be considered sensitive.
 In this script the user will:
 1) Identify a Skipped Table
 2) Identify the Root Cause
 3) Decide to Institute Some Data Governance Best Practices